ezrasingh/acpi-event-manager/HELPME.md

 If unsure check by running `sudo acpi_listen` and pressing the corresponding button on your keyboard.

 The corresponding event should log onto your shell.
-You can expect to see something like this (except the comments I added, those are only there to indicate my physical actions):
+You can expect to see something like this (except the comments I added, those are only to indicate my physical actions):

 ```shell
 ❯ sudo acpi_listen